CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-will-of-sauron.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Playable only if Doors of Night is in play.
-All hazard long-events remain in play until this card is discarded.
-Discard this card when Doors of Night leaves play, or when any play deck is exhausted.
-When this card is discarded, all hazard long-events are discarded.
-Cannot be duplicated.
+> > ***Playable only if Doors of Night is in play.*** All hazard long-events remain in play until this card is discarded. <br>&ensp;Discard this card when _Doors of Night_ leaves play, or when any play deck is exhausted.
+When this card is discarded, all hazard long-events are discarded. <br>&ensp;Cannot be duplicated.
 >

 ### _Middle-earth: The Wizards Unlimited_